Dragonchain-Community/dragonchain-asset-tracker/scanner-app/README.md

 This project is meant to be developed and run in Android Studio.

-**Note: the project has only currently been tested on a Windows development machine deploying to an Android phone. iOS device support should be included and functional, but has not been verified on a Mac development machine at this time.**
+**Note: the project has only currently been tested on a Windows development machine deploying to an Android phone. iOS device support should be included (follow instructions at [https://github.com/matteocrippa/flutter-nfc-reader#ios-setup](https://github.com/matteocrippa/flutter-nfc-reader#ios-setup)) and functional, but has not been verified on a Mac development machine at this time.**

 On your development machine running Flutter and Android Studio, update the packages by running the following command in the base directory for the scanner app: